Dallo/master-python-for-datascience/README.md

-# master-python-for-datascience - Python Essencial Trasining
+# master-python-for-datascience - Python Essencial Traning
 Linked in Learning course for Master Python for Data Science